Kolmogorov-Arnold Chemical Reaction Neural Networks for learning pressure-dependent kinetic rate laws: Illustrative Case Studies

 \subsection{Pressure-sensitive reaction model}

 \addvspace{10pt}

-To demonstrate the capability of KA-CRNNs to learn parameters as continuous functions, we investigate the pressure-dependent single-step CH$_3$ recombination rate discussed in \cite{wagner1988study} and used as a canonical example in the Chemkin theory manual \cite{ansys}.
+In a preliminary case designed to demonstrate the capability of KA-CRNNs to learn parameters as continuous functions, we investigate the pressure-dependent single-step CH$_3$ recombination rate discussed in \cite{wagner1988study} and used as a canonical example in the Chemkin theory manual \cite{ansys}.
 The ground truth rates are computed using the Troe formulation \cite{gilbert1983theory}, which incorporates nine equations and nine parameters to fully describe the falloff behavior.
 We assume a homogeneous bath gas of unity efficiency and compute isothermal trajectories from an initial concentration of $10^{-11}$ mol/cm$^3$.
+In this case, we remark that the low-pressure and high-pressure rate constants used in the true governing equations follow the general form $k = A T^b \text{exp}(-E_a/RT),$ aligning mathematically with the formulation used in Eq. \ref{eqn_rate_log} of the KA-CRNN.
+This alignment allows us to isolate testing of the pressure-sensitive learning capability in an otherwise straightforward setting.